automl/SMAC3/doc/quickstart.rst

 Hydra is a portfolio builder that aims to build a portfolio by iteratively adding complementary configurations to the already existing portfolio.
 In the first iteration Hydra runs standard *SMAC* to determine a well performing configuration across all instances as a starting point for the portfolio.
 In following iterations Hydra only considers configurations that can improve the portfolio performance.
-Configurations that perform poor on instances that are already solved well by the portfolio are not punished for performing worse on these instances but rewarded for outperforming the portfolio on other instances.
+Configurations that perform poor on instances which are already solved well by the portfolio are not punished for performing worse on these instances but rewarded for outperforming the portfolio on other instances.